-The word “already” is emphatic in this phrase and in the next.
+The word “already” is emphatic in this phrase and the next.
 They have reached the goal of perfection in time on earth!
 They have arrived spiritually.
-The word “full” here means satisfy, or satiate.
+The word “full” here means satisfy or satiate.
 They supposedly reached a state of spiritual satiation!
 Paul viewed their state as imperturbable self-satisfaction.
-My, what at blow to their pride and ego!
+My, what a blow to their pride and ego!

 You are already rich!

 Paul continues to castigate their spiritual delusion.
 “Rich” may refer to their giftedness as a church.
 They were in want of nothing, so they deemed themselves self-sufficient.
 They are under the illusion that they need nothing more spiritually.
 This is spiritual arrogance.